I can’t wait to bring you this month’s Bulletin – it’s all about the power of the informed consumer, which makes for all-around good news!

 Here’s some more encouraging news that government agencies are getting the picture about informed consumers.

 3. U.S. Lowers Guidelines For Fluoride Levels In Tap Water

-If you have The Missing Link, the free report on water that is included with the Osteoporosis Reversal Program, then you are well aware of how and why fluoride is added to tap water, as well as the dangers of fluoride ingestion.
+If you have the Osteoporosis Hydration Protocol, the free report on water that is included with the Osteoporosis Reversal Program, then you are well aware of how and why fluoride is added to tap water, as well as the dangers of fluoride ingestion.
 While the right thing to do would be to completely eliminate fluoridation, this is a (small) step in the right direction.

 “The government is lowering the recommended amount of fluoride added to drinking water for the first time in more than 50 years. …

 Too much fluoride has become a common cause of white splotches on teeth in children.
 One study found about two out of five adolescents had tooth streaking or spottiness. …

 Since 1962, the government has been advising water systems to add fluoride to a level of 0.7 parts per million for warmer climates, where people drink more water, to 1.2 parts per million in cooler areas.
 The new standard is 0.7 everywhere. …